Stewart Duncan

 About

-Dr. Duncan received his Ph.D. from the Indiana University Jacobs School of Music in Musicology with a focus on music and politics in the early twentieth century.
-His work examines the political utility of choral singing in England in the 1930s, tracing how choral music served the needs of activists, governments, and musicians in interwar Britain.
+Dr. Stewart Duncan joined the musicology faculty at UMKC in 2022.
+His work examines the political utility of choral singing in England in the early twentieth century, tracing how choral music served the needs of activists, governments, and musicians in interwar Britain.
 His broader research interests include music’s place within nationalism, politics, and power throughout the twentieth century, as well as the importance of canon and repertoire to nineteenth-century choral societies.
+Dr. Duncan received his Ph.D. from the Indiana University Jacobs School of Music in Musicology in 2022.